 2) Scotsman reviews are usually not helpful

 Even this number of two-star reviews might be excusable if the performers got something useful out of it.
-It is very rare that you’ll see a hit-piece review on the fringe circuit – on both sides of the performer/journalism divide it’s understood how much of a personal sacrifice it is to the performers, and how cruel it is to laugh at failure in these circumstances.
+It is uncommon that you’ll see a hit-piece review on the fringe circuit – on both sides of the performer/journalism divide it’s understood how much of a personal sacrifice it is to the performers, and how cruel it is to laugh at failure in these circumstances.
 So when reviewers must write a bad review, they are expected to say what they didn’t like.
 In a three-star review they are expected to give some indication of what could have made it a four.
 Some publications even encourage writers of four-star reviews to think what might get the fifth star.

 Unfortunately, The Scotsman is wedded to the old format where word limit is decided how much space it physically takes up on a sheet of paper.
 Never mind the fact that almost everybody reads their reviews online nowadays.
 I am told that reviewers are encouraged to write longer articles for reviews with better star ratings, but whether or not that’s true, it’s far harder to write a constructive review when the word limit is as short as it is.

 But it’s worse than that.
-Even with such low word limits, terse feedback can still list evreything you did wrong as a point for what needs putting right.
+Even with such low word limits, terse feedback still has room to list the things you did wrong as a pointer for what needs putting right.
 Negative Scotsman reviews, on the other hand, typically spend three quarters of the review giving a plot summary, and in the final sentence or two dismiss your efforts as “pedestrian” or “dreary” or “mediocre” or any word designed to drive your audience away without giving clue what it was the they didn’t actually like.
 The Scotsman might argue they’re doing a service to the punters and that’s what they want to know, and maybe they’re right.
 But they aren’t doing a service for you.

 3) The behaviour of some Scotsman reviewers is questionable